Jolt (film): Reception

-On Rotten Tomatoes the film holds a 40% approval rating based on 77 reviews, with an average rating of 4.90/10.
+On Rotten Tomatoes the film holds a 40% approval rating based on 78 reviews.
 The site's critical consensus reads, "In spite of a crackling premise and a star who's always ready for action, Jolt never manages to deliver much more than a mild buzz".
 On Metacritic, the film holds a rating of 48 out of 100, based on review from 16 critics, indicating "mixed or average" reviews.

 Bob Strauss of The San Francisco Chronicle gave the film 2.5 out of 5 stars writing: "While it's not always as sharp as it could be, the energy in "Jolt" never falters, and there are definitely amusing bits."
 Leslie Felperin of The Guardian gave the film 3 out of 5 stars writing: "Kate Beckinsale’s furious heroine is electrically entertaining".
 Calum Marsh of The New York Times gave the film a negative review writing: "The plot, stretched thin even at just 90 minutes, is extremely predictable, and therefore boring, and the film doesn't do enough with its high-concept shock-therapy conceit to feel fresh or novel."
 Tomris Laffly of RogerEbert.com also gave the film a negative review giving the film two stars writing: "An action-packed, sci-fi adjacent dark comedy that leaves a lot to be desired in its neon-soaked wake."